lucasjoliveau/doc/es/developer/tutorials/getting_started/01_architecture.md

 tier is exclusively written in Python, while the data tier only supports PostgreSQL as an RDBMS.

-Depending on the scope of your module, Odoo development can be done in any of these tiers.
+Depending on the scope of your module, Konvergo ERP development can be done in any of these tiers.
 Therefore, before going any further, it may be a good idea to refresh your memory if you don’t have an intermediate level in these topics.